Discover the history behind the creation of Allvue and get acquainted with our leadership team.LEARN MORE

 There are three things in life that will never go away: taxes, information demands from investors and the need for GPs to manage their own firms’ financials.
 While there have certainly been advancements on the fund accounting side, many GPs are still reliant on generic accounting solutions to manage their own books.
 The general experience is that it’s sort of like trying to put a square peg into a round hole – it might fit eventually, but it’s going to take a lot of smashing (and frustration) to get it in there.

 The fact is, programs like QuickBooks, Sage, SAP, etc are just not made for the private equity, venture and real estate industries.
 Investment management in general, is a world with very specific idiosyncrasies with structures, reporting and data flows that are very different from other types of business service industries.
 For GPs, though, generic solutions like those mentioned have been the only option for their management company.
 That has now changed with Allvue’s Management Company Accounting solution.
-Built specifically for private capital fund managers, there are a number of important attributes that distinguish a PE-specific corporate accounting solution from a general, multi-industry accounting product:
+Built specifically for private capital fund managers, there are a number of important attributes that distinguish a private equity software solution E-specific corporate accounting solution from a general, multi-industry accounting product:

 Expense allocations and reimbursements (recharge)